marcboeker/raccoon/README.md

 # About

-Raccoon is a small Ruby application to help remote debugging and live tracking of events.
-These events an be triggered from many languages.
+Raccoon is a small tool to help you with remote debugging and live tracking of events.
+These events can be triggered from many languages.
 For example, you can include a small JavaScript snippet in your online shop to monitor when users add items to their shopping cart.